 Transgender & Civil Rights Pioneer, Bestselling author & New York Times Columnist; GLAAD National Co-chair

-Jennifer Finney Boylan is the author of the critically acclaimed breakthrough bestseller She’s Not There: A Life in Two Genders, one of the first bestselling works by a transgender American.
+Jennifer Finney Boylan is the author of the critically acclaimed breakthrough bestseller She’s Not There: A Life in Two Genders, one of the first bestselling works by a transgender American, and Good Boy: My Life in Seven Dogs, a memoir about the transformative power of loving dogs.
 An activist for LGBTQ people, and transgender men and women in particular, she is a sought-after speaker on a wide range of topics including LGBTQ issues, memoir, creative writing, and diversity, and has given plenary and keynote speeches at conferences on diversity and scholarship, at law firms and corporate events, as well as at colleges, universities, and creative writing conferences and programs.
 She has been a frequent guest on a number of national television and radio programs, including The Oprah Winfrey Show, The Today Show, the Barbara Walters Special, NPR’s Marketplace and Talk of the Nation, is a regular contributor to the op-ed page of The New York Times, and has also been the subject of documentaries on CBS News’ 48 Hours, and The History Channel.

 She’s Not There: A Life in Two Genders, is Boylan’s winning, utterly surprising memoir of a person changing genders, and one of the first bestselling works by a transgender American.
 Until 2001, she published under the name James Boylan.
 Stuck in the Middle with You: Parenthood in Three Genders is her memoir about the differences between fatherhood and motherhood.
 Stuck in the Middle holds that “having a father who became a mother has helped my sons, in turn, become better men.”
 Her novel, Long Black Veil, is the story of a woman whose family and identity are threatened by a haunted past, and has received high praise from authors like Richard Russo and Jodi Picoult.